An image of the California Tower against a blue sky. White text, overlayed, reads, "Climb the California Tower".

 Tour Guidelines

-• California Tower Tours accommodate up to six (6) people.
+• California Tower tours accommodate up to six (6) people.

 • Guests may buy tickets at the Museum lobby or purchase their tickets in advance online.
+Tours are limited and may sell out.

 • California Tower tour tickets are non-refundable.